ysfkel/prototype-withdrawal/README.md

  - server
  - client

-# To run the application with docker-compose follow these steps
+# To Run the Application with docker-compose follow these steps:

    1. Install docker-compose
       * [Docker for Mac](https://docs.docker.com/docker-for-mac/install/) - Install docker for mac